sisrfeng/coc-wiki/Multiple-cursors-support.md

 ## Rename current variable

-One common task is rename the variable name under cursor.
+One common task is to rename the variable name under cursor.

 Use command `:CocCommand document.renameCurrentWord` to start cursors session with ranges contain current word.